dnsimple/dnsimple-support/content/articles/api-access-token.md

 You can now access the API with this token using the HTTP header `Authorization: Bearer {TOKEN}`, replacing `{TOKEN}` with the value taken from the page when the token is generated.
 If you'd like additional information on how to access the API with the newly generated token, please visit [the authentication section](https://developer.dnsimple.com/v2/#authentication) on the DNSimple Developer site.

-## Viewing the permissions of a scoped access token
+## Viewing and editing the permissions of a scoped access token

-Once an access token has been created, its permissions cannot be changed.
-However, you can still view the permissions it was created with.
+After an access token has been created, you can view and edit the permissions it was created with.

-To do so, click on the access token you want to view from the list of access tokens.
+To do so, click on the <label>Edit</label> button corresponding to the access token you want to view, from the list of access tokens.

 ![View Token](/files/scoped-account-token-view.png)

-You can then see what resources the token has access to.
+You can then see what resources the token has access to, and make changes to the permissions if needed.

 ![Token Permissions](/files/scoped-account-token-permissions.png)

+When you are done editing the token permissions, click <label>Update token</label> to save the updated permissions to the token, or use the <label>Cancel</label> button to exit the page without making any changes to the token.

 ## Removing an account access token